adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 scrapy crawl techcrunch -a limit_pages=2
 ```

-And open a mongo shell to check that the items were inserted :
+Feel free to open a mongo shell and check that the items were indeed inserted :

 ```sh
 mongo localhost/tc_scraper